kwwangkw/spotify-mixer/README.md

 # spotify-mixer
-Welcome to our Winter 2021 Project: Spotify Mixer
+Welcome to our Project: Spotify Mixer

+Find the deployed site at: spotifymixer.com

+Make a playlist for you and your friends, full of everyone's favorite songs, with the click of a button.

 A web app for connecting with friends using audio as a social layer.
 Constructs Spotify playlists for groups by automatically detecting and adding each contributor's favorite tracks.